 - Memorial Day

 Since 1933, MBTBL has worked in partnership with the NLS, which administers a free national library program--sponsored by the Library of Congress--for visually and physically disabled persons.
 The program was established by an act of Congress in 1931.
 Over time, federal mandates have expanded the definition of people eligible for service.
 The current federal regulations for this program are outlined in the Federal Register for June 7, 1974, as amended October 2, 1981.

 The NLS selects and produces full-length books and magazines in both audio and braille formats.
-Such library materials are distributed to a network of designated libraries throughout the United States who, in turn, circulate them to eligible customers within their respective state.
+Such library materials are distributed to a network of designated libraries throughout the United States which, in turn, circulate them to eligible customers within their respective states.